pivotal-mea-pa/qnb-workshop/pks/labs/create-cluster-demo.md

   - Post-deploy scripts enabled
   - Deployed Pivotal Container Service Tile
   - Installed PKS CLI

 ## Determine PKS Management API IP

 In order to reach the PKS Management API service we must ensure either our DNS or Load Balancer is sending us to the correct PKS Management API url.
 We cannot utilize IPs due to the default security enforcement built into the PKS Management API.
-**Skip this step if you deployed a load balancer and/or registered the PKS Management API hostname with your DNS.**
+**Skip this step if you deployed a load balancer and/or already registered the PKS Management API hostname with your DNS.**

 1. Navigate to the Ops Manager FQDN (hostname).
 1. Login with the Ops Manager credentials setup earlier.